The Automatic Calibration Unit in JUNO: Design of the ACU

 \section{Design of the ACU}

-An overview of the design of the ACU is shown in Fig.~\ref{ACU_overview}, similar to the calibration unit in the Daya Bay experiment~\cite{ref:Daya_Bay_ACU}.
+An illustration of the design of the ACU is shown in Fig.~\ref{ACU_overview}, similar to the calibration unit in the Daya Bay experiment~\cite{ref:Daya_Bay_ACU}.
 Details of the design features shall be discussed below.